OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 ```

 Because this mechanism that involves Parcels and Intents may change over time, and the `Parcelable` may contain `IBinder` pointers, storing data to disk via `Parcelable` is not recommended.

+#####Protocol Buffers
+[Protocol Buffers](https://developers.google.com/protocol-buffers/ "Google Documentation") by Google, are a platform- and language neutral mechanism for serializing structured data by means of the [Binary Data Format](https://developers.google.com/protocol-buffers/docs/encoding "Encoding").
+There have been a few vulnerabilities with Protocol Buffers, such as [CVE-2015-5237](https://www.cvedetails.com/cve/CVE-2015-5237/ "CVE-2015-5237").
+Note that Protocol Buffers do not provide any protection for confidentiality: there is no built in encryption.

 #### Static Analysis